📓 Blog Post 17 – “Kindness, Anger, and the Temptation to Snap”

 So I get to blog as much as I want. 💻😌

-Now if you will excuse me, i have got a hollywood action movie on netflix to watch.
+Now if you will excuse me, I have got a Hollywood action movie on Netflix to catch up on.

 🕯️ Writing without permission. 🌙 Living without labels.